Janseuwu/CLI-ChatGPT/README.md

 Thats it!
 Enjoy.

 ## Usage
-To use the tool, simply put `gpt "message"`.
+To use the tool, simply put `gpt <message>`.
 Generally you want to put your messages in quotes (" or ').
 ```
 gpt "Hey, did Epstein kill himself?"
 ```